bcgov/workbc-main/README.md

 - Open http://workbc.docker.localhost:8000/ to view the site and login as `admin` (obtain the password from your admin)
 - Open http://localhost:8080/ to view the SSoT API

-**For Windows users**, You need a [version of Windows that is able to run Docker using Hyper-V backend](https://docs.docker.com/desktop/windows/install/), e.g. Windows 10 Pro.
+**For Windows users**, you need a [version of Windows that is able to run Docker using Hyper-V backend](https://docs.docker.com/desktop/windows/install/), e.g. Windows 10 Pro.
 When running a command above in PowerShell, you may need to wrap it using `cmd /c "command"`.

 ## Updating local dev environment after git pull
 `make sync` from the `src/` folder should perform any post-pull actions needed or run the sync script directly: `docker-compose exec php scripts/sync.sh`

 In some situations `drush cim` fails.
-In this case, the Drupal UI (Configuration -> Development -> Configuration Syncronization) should work.
+In this case, the [Drupal Admin UI](http://workbc.docker.localhost:8000/admin/config/development/configuration) should work.
-If errors still persist, you may need to manually enable new modules before running the configuration syncronization with `drush en module`.
+If errors still persist, you may need to manually enable new modules before running the configuration synchronization with `drush en module`.

 ## Installing modules
 From within the `php` container:
 - Execute the composer requires command for the module.
 The module project page on Drupal.org provides this command, e.g. `composer require 'drupal/devel:^4.1'`
-- Enable the module using `drush en module` or via the Drupal Admin Extend option
+- Enable the module using `drush en module` or via the [Drupal Admin UI](http://workbc.docker.localhost:8000/admin/modules).
 - Export updated configuration to the `/var/www/html/config/sync` folder using `drush cex`

 ## Backup / restore